anton-martyniuk/Modern/README.md

 ```
 Specify the type of EF Core DbContext, Dbo entity model and primary key.
 `useDbFactory` parameter indicates whether repository with DbContextFactory should be used.
 The default value is `false`.\
-> Use this parameter if you plan to inherit from this generic repository and extend or change its functionality.\
+> :information_source: Use this parameter if you plan to inherit from this generic repository and extend or change its functionality.\
 When using `DbContextFactory` every repository creates and closes a database connection in each method.\
 When NOT using `DbContextFactory` repository shares the same database connection during its lifetime.